aaditya29/Advanced-React-Tutorial/src/Notes/ReactAdvancedNotes.md

 ### useState Hook

 The state of our application is bound to change at some point.
-This could be the value of a variable, an object, or whatever type of data exists in your component.
+This could be the value of a variable, an object, or whatever type of data exists in your component.<br>